Help

 Building a Simple Radio Receiver with a Single-Layer PCB

-What Defines a Single-Layer PCB and Its Suitability for Radio Circuits?
+What Defines a Single-Layer PCB and Its Suitability for Simple Radio Circuits?

 A single-layer PCB, often referred to as a single-sided printed circuit board, is characterized by having conductive traces exclusively on one side of the board.
 The opposing side is typically reserved for component mounting.
 These boards represent the most fundamental type of PCB, widely adopted in basic electronic applications due to their inherent cost-effectiveness and simplified manufacturing process.
 For a DIY radio project, a single-layer PCB presents an ideal solution, as it significantly reduces design complexity while still providing a robust and stable foundation for a basic receiver circuit.